 First, think about which services, perks, and benefits are important to you—and which aren’t.
 Also consider potential downsides like monthly service fees, withdrawal fees, and minimum deposit requirements.

-Another consideration is having an account through a bank, other financial institution or online bank.
+Another consideration is having an account through a traditional bank, a credit union, or an online bank.
 Think about whether having an in-person place to go is a requirement for you, or if you are comfortable managing your account completely online.